 Instructions

-- Melt butter in a small pot and then add milk.
-This will get the milk to the right temperature.
-Add this to your bread machine.
+- Melt the butter in a small pot, then turn off the heat.
+Add milk.
+This will get the milk to the right temperature (110°F).
+Add this to a large glass bowl, KitchenAid mixer, or your bread machine, if using.

-- When the dough has doubled in size, remove it from the bread machine and roll it out in a long rectangle.
+- When the dough has doubled in size, remove it and roll it out into a long rectangle.

 - Spread butter over the entire surface, leaving a 1" border around the edge.

-- Mix together brown sugar and cinnamon and sprinkle over butter.
+- Mix together brown sugar and cinnamon, then sprinkle over the butter.

-- Tightly roll the cinnamon roll until you have a long log.
+- Tightly roll the cinnamon roll into a long log.
 (See picture)

-- Butter or spray two large casserole pans and set aside.
+- Butter or spray two large casserole pans, then set them aside.

 - Cut cinnamon rolls about every 2" and lay them in the prepared casserole dish, three in each row.
 There should be twelve in each dish.
-They will appear small but double in size after they rise, so don't be tempted to squeeze them all in.
+They will appear small, but they will double in size after they rise, so don't be tempted to squeeze them all in.

 - Cover with plastic wrap and set in a warm location until doubled in size.

-- Note: If you are making these the night before, place them in the refrigerator at this point and then set out a few hours the next morning to rise.
+- Note: If you are making these the night before, place them in the refrigerator at this point, then set them out a few hours the next morning to rise.

 - When doubled in size (approximately), warm heavy cream and pour over each cinnamon roll.